thegecko/web-bluetooth-dfu/README.md

 ## Updating the SoftDevice or Bootloader

-When updating the application the only input required is APPLICATION.hex.
-However it is possible to update the SoftDevice or Bootloader as well.
-The user will need to specify the image type of the update when transferring a SoftDevice or Bootloader in dfu.provision() (i.e. dfu.provision(device, buffer, dfu.ImageType.SoftDevice);).

-Softdevice: The .hex file below can be transferred via DFU to test SoftDevice updates.
-(The end address of the Master Boot Record (MBR) must be specified in hex2bin (i.e. hex2bin(SOFTDEVICE.hex, 0x1000);) as it must not be rewritten during DFU).
+The .hex files below can be transferred via DFU to test SoftDevice and Bootloader updates respectivley.

 [nrf52_softdevice_only.hex](https://thegecko.github.io/web-bluetooth-dfu/firmware/nrf52_softdevice_only.hex).
 Nordic's s132 SoftDevice (nRF52 only).

-Bootloader: The .hex file below can be transferred via DFU to test bootloader updates.

 [nrf52_bootloader_only.hex](https://thegecko.github.io/web-bluetooth-dfu/firmware/nrf52_bootloader_only.hex).
 Nordic's standard bootloader (nRF52 only).

 Note: Currently updating the SoftDevice and Bootloader at the same time is not supported.